Design sprint

 A design sprint is a time-constrained, five-phase process that uses design thinking with the aim of reducing the risk when bringing a new product, service or a feature to the market.
 The process aims to help teams to clearly define goals, validate assumptions and decide on a product roadmap before starting development.
 It seeks to address strategic issues using interdisciplinary expertise, rapid prototyping, and usability testing.
 This design process is similar to Sprints in an Agile development cycle.

 How it started

 There are multiple origins to the concept of mixing Agile and Design Thinking.

 The most popular was developed by a multi-disciplinary team working out of Google Ventures.
 The initial iterations of the approach were created by Jake Knapp, and popularised by a series of blog articles outlining the approach and reporting on its successes within Google.
-As it gained industry recognition, the approach was further refined and added to by other Google staff including Braden Kowitz, Michael Margolis, John Zeratsky and Daniel Burkareal.
+As it gained industry recognition, the approach was further refined and added to by other Google staff including Braden Kowitz, Michael Margolis, John Zeratsky and Daniel Burka.